awsdocs/aws-cdk-guide/v2/aspects.md

 During the [prepare phase](apps.md#lifecycle), the AWS CDK calls the `visit` method of the object for the construct and each of its children in top\-down order\.

 The `visit` method is free to change anything in the construct\.
-In strongly\-typed languages, cast the received construct to a more specific type before accessing construct\-specific properties or methods\.
+In strongly typed languages, cast the received construct to a more specific type before accessing construct\-specific properties or methods\.

 Aspects don't propagate across `Stage` construct boundaries, because `Stages` are self\-contained and immutable after definition\.
 Apply aspects on the `Stage` construct itself \(or lower\) if you want them to visit constructs inside the `Stage`\.

 ## Example<a name="aspects_example"></a>

 The following example validates that all buckets created in the stack have versioning enabled\.
-The aspect adds an error annotation to the constructs that fail the validation, which results in the synth operation failing and prevents deploying the resulting cloud assembly\.
+The aspect adds an error annotation to the constructs that fail the validation\.
+This results in the synth operation failing and prevents deploying the resulting cloud assembly\.

 ------
 #### [ TypeScript ]